wp-plugins/wp-advanced-search/readme.txt

 - Am&eacute;lioration de l'affichage de la ligne de la date, cat&eacute;gorie... (better display for the row that contains the date, the category...)
 - Gestion de l'affichage lorsqu'un article est dans plusieurs cat&eacute;gories (better display when a post is in multiple categories)
 - Am&eacute;lioration et corrections de certaines traductions (Improvement and corrections of some translations)

+= Version 2.0 (17/02/2014) =

+- Ajout d'une option pour g&eacute;rer l'affichage de r&eacute;sultats issus d'une ou plusieurs cat&eacute;gories spécifiques (Added an option to control the display of results from one or more specific categories)